TopSlime999/optimus/README.md

 1. Save the script as a Python file (e.g., `pysearch.py`).
 2. Make the script executable using `chmod +x pysearch.py`.
 (Optional but recommended for convenience)
+   1. If you do not make it executable you must execute using `python pysearch.py 'term' [-R/-D]`

 **Example**